1 The history and examination

 1-46 How should progress notes be written?

-Every time the patient is examined, a careful progress note must be made in the patient record or on the Road-to-Health Card.
+Every time the patient is examined, a careful progress note must be made in the patient record or on the Road-to-Health Booklet.
 Continue using the SOAP system.
 Each item on the problem list must be considered in turn.
 The history, clinical findings, any special investigations, and plan of action must be recorded for each problem.
 Only record what is important.
 One of the greatest mistakes made in writing continuation (follow-up) notes is that they are too long and detailed.
 Notes must be kept short and simple.
 No one will read pages and pages of unnecessary writing.